"Who leaves these weapons scattered around anyway?"

 - Help me stuff this pot roast into these candles!

-- It makes sense in Lament Of Innocence, though.
+- It makes sense in Castlevania: Lament of Innocence, though.
 Walter Bernhard is stated to make a game out of hunters trying to kill him.
 Why not give them tools and make them think they have a chance?
 Of course, he never expected Rinaldo Gandolfi and Leon Belmont to use the soul of Sara Trantoul, who Walter turned into a vampire and gave back to Leon, to turn the Whip of Alchemy into the Vampire Killer.
 Because of this, Walter's game ended, and he lost.

 - The Mega Man series has health pellets, weapon refills, one-ups and even E-tanks in Wily's castle.
 Doesn't Wily know these items help Mega Man?